G4CMP/G4CMP/examples/quasiparticle/README.md

 /vis/filtering/trajectories/particleFilter-0/add phononTF
 /vis/filtering/trajectories/particleFilter-0/add phononL
 ```
 to allow the visualization to no longer filter out phonons when displaying tracks.
-Second, let's turn off Cooper-pair breaking so that when we allow phonons to enter our superconducting film, they just pass straight through without confusion.
-Let's put this right after
+Second, let's turn off Cooper-pair breaking so that when we allow phonons to enter our superconducting film, they just pass straight through without creating QPs, which may visually confuse the view:
 ```
 #/process/inactivate phononScattering
 #/process/inactivate phononDownconversion